Browse by Medical Category

 The story of MassGeneral Hospital for Children begins long before the hospital received its current name; it begins 200 years ago, with the establishment of Massachusetts General Hospital.

 The first child admitted to Mass General was an 11-year-old girl, brought in December 20, 1821, just three months after the arrival of the first patient.
 At that time no separate pediatric service existed, but children were often victims of diseases that were rampant in the region.
 With this in mind, Fritz Bradley Talbot, MD, founded the Children’s Medical Service at Mass General in 1910.

-Nevertheless, the extraordinary vision and perseverance of the hospital’s pediatric caregivers enabled the Children’s Medical Service to grow and flourish.
+Talbot’s challenges were great.
+Parents were hesitant to have their children cared for in a hospital, a place at that time considered for the poor and destitute.
+Unforeseen events such as war and the Great Depression significantly impacted the nation and the development of pediatric care at Mass General.Nevertheless, the extraordinary vision and perseverance of the hospital’s pediatric caregivers enabled the Children’s Medical Service to grow and flourish.
 The service grew to include the complete range of pediatric services, offering improved, family-centered care.
 The creation of a pediatric surgery division in 1962 paved the way for additional medical innovations including tissue engineering and minimally invasive procedures.
 The Children’s Medical Service was renamed the Children’s Service to accommodate the Division of Surgery.

 In 1999, the Children’s Service was renamed MassGeneral Hospital for Children, and today the hospital serves more than 170,000 children every year through 50 medical specialties and 15 surgical services.